 Do file both your notice of appeal (Notice of Disagreement) and VA Form 9 (Substantive Appeal Form) as soon as you can.
 The VA is already having a problem with backlogs in resolving claims and appeals, so it’s in your interest to reduce any delays on your end.

 A study by the Institute for Defense Analysis found that veterans who applied without any help were less likely to have their VA disability claims approved.
 While you can apply and appeal on your own, most experts recommend against it.

 The VA requires a lot of technical, detailed information to document your disability, its relation to your service, and your disability rating.
 The ability to provide all of the information the VA requires, in a timely manner, can speed up the handling of your claim and appeal, and may make the difference between acceptance and denial.

 You may hire a lawyer or agent to represent you.
 In certain cases, the help they can provide may be well worth it to you.
-Click here for more information on how attorneys can help you with your appeal.
+Our article Can Veterans disability lawyers help? explains how attorneys can help you with your appeal.